webix-hub/docs/data/pivot/data_loading.md

 There are some rules for the Pivot columns headers:

-- bottom headers (the headers that display formatted value names: e.g “oil (min)”) should contain two properties:
+- bottom headers (the headers that display formatted value names: e.g "oil (min)") should contain two properties:
-	- **operation** - the name of operation ("min", “sum”,...)
+	- **operation** - the name of operation ("min", "sum",...)
 	- **name** - the name of the calculated field
-- other headers (that display categories) should contain the “name” property with the text to display
+- other headers (that display categories) should contain the "name" property with the text to display

 Here is an example of a data source for a Pivot with select filter for the "continent" field: